Modified MIT Bag Models -- part II: QCD phase diagram and hot quark stars: Introduction

 In this work we use the modified versions of the MIT bag model, as originally introduced in ref.~\cite{Carline} - on which a vector field is added in a minimal coupling scheme, as well as a self-interacting term that mimics the contribution from the quark Dirac sea~\cite{Dirac} - to study the QCD phase diagram and hot quark matter.
 We start considering symmetric two-flavored quark matter, $\mu_d = \mu_u$, and check if we can fit both the freeze-out and the liquid-gas phase transition at the hadronic phase.
 Then, we verify if it is possible to fulfill these constraints alongside the existence of stable strange quark matter (SQM) as proposed by the Bodmer-Witten conjecture~\cite{Bod,Witten}.
 If this is true, therefore, the nuclear matter as we know, made of protons and neutrons is only meta-stable, and the true ground state of all matter are not the baryons but three-flavored deconfined quark matter ($\mu_d = \mu_u = \mu_s$).

-The next step is to construct the QCD phase diagram for three flavored quark matter in $\beta$ equilibrium and zero electrical charge.
+The next step is to construct a QCD phase diagram for three-flavored quark matter in $\beta$ equilibrium and zero electrical charge using the modified versions of the MIT bag model.
 At $T=0$, this study is important if one wants to describe quark (or strange) stars, as well as quark matter in the core of massive hybrid stars \cite{Nature2020}.
-An additional step happens when the strange quark is present.
-In this case there are two possibilities for the strength of its interaction with the vector field: an universal coupling, when the strength of the $s$ quark is equal to the $u$ and $d$ quarks, and one we calculated from the group theory approach that fixes the $s$ quark coupling constant to 2/5 of the $u$ and $d$ quarks~\cite{Carline}.
-In all cases, we impose that $\beta$ stable three flavored quark matter needs to reproduce massive pulsars like MSP J070+6620~\cite{Cromartie}.
+In the case where the strange quark is present, there are two possibilities for the strength of its interaction with the vector field: an universal coupling, when the strength of the $s$ quark is equal to the $u$ and $d$ quarks, and one that we calculated from the group theory approach that fixes the $s$ quark coupling constant to 2/5 of the $u$ and $d$ quarks~\cite{Carline}.
+In all cases, we impose that $\beta$ stable three-flavored quark matter needs to reproduce massive pulsars like MSP J070+6620~\cite{Cromartie}.
 Another important constraint is the radius of the canonical 1.4 M$_\odot$ neutron star.
-A recent study indicates that this radius is in the range of 10.4 km to 11.9 km~\cite{Capano}, although less restrictive constraints have not been discarded~\cite{Riley,Miller}.
+A recent study using multi-messenger observations indicates that this radius is in the range of 10.4 km to 11.9 km~\cite{Capano}, although less restrictive constraints using X-ray telescopes have not been discarded~\cite{Riley,Miller}.

+However, it must be clear that although the results coming from ref.~\cite{Riley,Miller,Capano} are observational constraints, they still use some nuclear model to fit the data.
+Therefore the limit value of 11.9 km must be faced with care.